mtntruong/LRT-HDR/README.md

 # After 30th epoch
 python train_manual.py --resume=./checkpoints/epoch_30.pth --set_lr=1e-8
 ```
-I have tried several ways involving `torch.optim.lr_scheduler` but manually adjusting learning rate is always better.
+I have tried several ways to update learning rate during training, including `torch.optim.lr_scheduler`, but manually adjusting learning rate is always better.

 ## Testing
-If you do not have time to retrain, you may download pretrained weights from [this link](https://dguackr-my.sharepoint.com/:f:/g/personal/mtntruong_dgu_ac_kr/EkFXsyWaoJVIttajp9CpxQ8Bg8j4iz7buSyObidTcZjtmw)
+If you do not have time to retrain the network, you may download pretrained weights from [this link](https://dguackr-my.sharepoint.com/:f:/g/personal/mtntruong_dgu_ac_kr/EkFXsyWaoJVIttajp9CpxQ8Bg8j4iz7buSyObidTcZjtmw)
 TODO

-# Dataset
+# HDR Dataset and results
 ## Download
 [Download from Microsoft OneDrive](https://dguackr-my.sharepoint.com/:f:/g/personal/mtntruong_dgu_ac_kr/EmgWtrTX6nNMmNmWaZHX0EQBEcPAg2wvZJluOsneVNdOfg)

-The folder contains two ZIP files
+The folder contains two ZIP files:
 - Datasets.zip: This file contains 187 and 32 multi-exposure image sets generated from the HDM-HDR and HDRv datasets, respectively, as described in the paper.
 - All_Synthesized_Results.zip: We also provide HDR images synthesized by the proposed algorithm and all other competing algorithms, so that you can inspect the results to your heart's content without rerunning 10 algorithms.

-## Difference between our dataset and that of NTIRE challenges on HDR imaging [1, 2]
+## Difference between our dataset and that of NTIRE challenge on HDR imaging
-As you may be aware, our dataset and that of [1, 2] are all generated from the videos of HDM-HDR dataset [3].
+As you may be aware, our dataset and that of [NTIRE challenge](https://doi.org/10.1109/CVPRW53098.2021.00078) are all generated from the videos of [HDM-HDR dataset](https://doi.org/10.1117/12.2040003).
 However, the data formats of the generated LDR and HDR images are different.
-Our dataset has the same format as the Kalantari and Ramamoorthi's dataset [4], that means it is fully compatible with existing HDR algorithms that are designed for Kalantari and Ramamoorthi's dataset [4].
-We also generate an additional test set from HDRv [5] with the same format.
+Our dataset has the same format as the [Kalantari and Ramamoorthi's dataset](https://doi.org/10.1145/3072959.3073609), that means it is fully compatible with existing HDR algorithms that are designed for Kalantari and Ramamoorthi's dataset.
+We also generate an additional test set from [HDRv](https://doi.org/10.1016/j.image.2013.08.018) with the same format.

-**References**

-[1] E. Pérez-Pellitero, S. Catley-Chandar, R. Shaw, A. Leonardis, R. Timofte *et al.*, “NTIRE 2022 challenge on high dynamic range imaging: Methods and results,” in *Proc.
-IEEE Conf.
-Comput.
-Vis.
-Pattern Recognit.
-Workshops*, Jun.
-2022, pp. 1009–1023.

-[2] E. Pérez-Pellitero, S. Catley-Chandar, A. Leonardis, R. Timofte *et al.*, “NTIRE 2021 challenge on high dynamic range imaging: Dataset, methods and results,” in *Proc.
-IEEE Conf.
-Comput.
-Vis.
-Pattern Recognit.
-Workshops*, Jun.
-2021, pp. 691-700.

-[3] J. Froehlich, S. Grandinetti, B. Eberhardt, S. Walter, A. Schilling, and H. Brendel, “Creating cinematic wide gamut HDR-video for the evaluation of tone mapping operators and HDR-displays,” in *Proc.
-SPIE*, vol. 9023, Mar.
-2014, pp. 279–288.

-[4] N. K. Kalantari and R. Ramamoorthi, “Deep high dynamic range imaging of dynamic scenes,” *ACM Trans.
-Graph.*, vol. 36, no. 4, pp.144:1–144:12, Jul.
-2017.

-[5] J. Kronander, S. Gustavson, G. Bonnet, A. Ynnerman, and J. Unger, “A unified framework for multi-sensor HDR video reconstruction,” *Signal Process.
-Image Commun.*, vol. 29, no. 2, pp. 203–215, Feb.
-2014.

 # Citation
 If our research and data are useful for your research, please kindly cite our work